ondra-vaic/Steering-AI-Documentation/docs/4_documentation-core/11_attributes.md

 ## JobWrapperAttribute

-Declares that a job wrapper requires an entity to have a specific component.
+Declares that a job wrapper requires an entity to have a specific [component](/docs/documentation-core/components/intro).
+Used when implementing a [behavior](/docs/category/behaviors), [query](/docs/category/queries) or a [combiner](/docs/documentation-core/combiner#attributes).
 In case of [`INeighborBehaviorJobWrapper`](/docs/documentation-core/behaviors/neighbor-behaviors/), the second parameter declares which component the neighbor should have.
 There are also overloads to handle arrays of components.
-The component dependencies can then be displayed and resolved in the editor.
+The component dependencies can then be displayed and resolved in the [editor](/docs/documentation-core/editor).

 ```csharp title="MultiHomingJobWrapper.cs"
 // highlight-next-line